City-Syntax/buildings.sg/README.md

 ## Running locally

-Open `index.html` in a modern browser.
+Download entire code base and popen `index.html` in a modern browser.
 Some browsers restrict local file access, so serving the project with a simple HTTP server can help:

 ```bash
 python3 -m http.server